-The Manufacturing inventories consist of Goods in transit and raw materials and consumables of BAGR.
-The Goods in transit are already sold and in the course of delivery to the client.
+The Manufacturing inventories consist of finished products and raw materials and consumables of BAGR.
+The finished products are already sold and in the course of delivery to the client.

 The Trading inventories are commodities that are already sold by, but still held by the Trading companies as the Company still retains the principal risks and rewards of ownership.
-Most of these inventories is pledged as a security for trade finance facilities.
+These inventories are pledged as a security for trade finance facilities.